growthpods/sb1-6kejut/memory-bank/activeContext.md

 # Active Context

 This file tracks the current work focus.
-Please update with recent changes, next steps, and active decisions.

 ## Current Focus
+- Debugging the chat interface to properly display responses from the Gemini API
+- Implementing error handling for API failures
+- Adding unit tests for the Gemini API integration
-- Implementing the job posting page with AI assistance
+- Enhancing the job posting workflow with more AI-powered features
-- Integrating Google Gemini API for LLM capabilities
-- Developing the chat interface for job posting
+- Implementing analytics for job posting performance
+- Adding email notifications for job applications
-- Adding strict guardrails to ensure the LLM stays focused on job posting tasks only
+- Testing the guardrails to ensure they're effective
-- Enhancing the job posting workflow to collect contact information
+- Ensuring the job posting workflow correctly collects contact information

 ## Recent Changes
 - Replaced OpenRouter API with Google Gemini API for job posting functionality